eclipse-cdt-cloud/cdt-gdb-vscode/CONTRIBUTING.md

-# Contributing the CDT GDB Debug Adapter Extension for Visual Studio Code
+# Contributing to the CDT GDB Debug Adapter Extension for Visual Studio Code

 Thanks for your interest in this project, part of the [Eclipse C/C++ Development Tools project](https://projects.eclipse.org/projects/tools.cdt)